-2.2 Notwithstanding any provision of this Agreement or the Confirmation to the contrary, the Option shall terminate and shall never become effective, without further action of the parties, upon (a) ENA’s delivery to CCSI of the Option Repurchase Price on the Repurchase Date in accordance with Article 1, or (b) upon the termination of this Agreement or the XONON Agreement for any reason, including ENA’s default hereunder or thereunder.
-In the event the Option shall terminate pursuant to Subsection (a), ENA shall be released from all its obligations to CCSI under this Agreement, except as provided in Section 1.2 and except as the terms of the Agreement relate to ENA’s performance or nonperformance of its obligations and exercise of its rights under Section 1.2, including Sections 4, 5, 7 and 8 hereof.
-Provided the Option has not already terminated pursuant to (a), in case of a termination of the Option under Subsection (b) because the XONON Agreement was terminated for any reason other than an ENA or West LB default, (A) ENA shall be released from its obligations to CCSI under this Agreement, under Article 1 except as provided in Section 1.2 and except as the terms of the Agreement relate to ENA's performance or nonperformance of its obligations and exercise of its rights under Section 1.2, including Sections 4, 5, 7 and 8 hereof, and (B) as consideration for such release ENA shall assign and delegate to CCSI, and CCSI shall accept and assume, all of ENA’s claims, rights and obligations under the XONON Agreement other than those to which the release applicable upon an Option termination under (a) do not apply, and pay to CCSI an amount equal to the difference, if any, between the Paid Premium and the amount of the Development Funds paid by West LB or its assignee pursuant to the XONON Agreement as of the date of the option's termination.
-Provided the Option has not already terminated pursuant to (a), in case of a termination of the Option under Subsection (b) because the XONON Agreement was terminated by GE as a consequence of ENA’s or West LB’s default thereunder, (A) ENA shall not assign any claims, rights or delegate any obligations under the XONON Agreement to CCSI, (B) CCSI shall assign and transfer all its right, title and interest in the XONON Credit Rights and in any claims it may have with respect thereto to ENA or a designee of ENA and (C) ENA shall pay CCSI the Paid Premium by wire transfer on, and as of, the termination date of the XONON Agreement, whereupon ENA shall be forever released from its obligations and any liabilities to CCSI under this Agreement.
+2.2 Notwithstanding any provision of this Agreement or the Confirmation to the contrary, the Confirmation shall terminate and the Option described therein shall be null and void and never become effective, without further action of the parties, upon (a) ENA’s delivery to CCSI of the Option Repurchase Price on the Repurchase Date in accordance with Article 1, or (b) upon the termination of this Agreement or the XONON Agreement or any parties’ obligations hereunder or thereunder for any reason, including ENA’s default hereunder or thereunder.
+In the event the Option shall terminate pursuant to Subsection (a), ENA shall be released from all its obligations to CCSI under this Agreement the Exhibits hereto and Annexes thereto (the “Operative Agreements”), except as provided in Section 1.2 of this Agreement and except as the terms of the Agreement relate to ENA’s performance or nonperformance of its obligations and exercise of its rights under Section 1.2, including Sections 4, 5, 7 and 8 hereof.
+Provided the Option has not already terminated pursuant to (a), in case of a termination of the Option under Subsection (b) because the XONON Agreement was terminated for any reason other than an ENA or West LB default, (A) ENA shall be released from its obligations to CCSI under this Agreement and the Operative Agreements, except as provided in Section 1.2 of this Agreement and except as the terms of the Agreement relate to ENA's performance or nonperformance of its obligations and exercise of its rights under Section 1.2, including Sections 4, 5, 7 and 8 hereof, and (B) as consideration for such release ENA shall assign and delegate to CCSI, and CCSI shall accept and assume, all of ENA’s claims, rights and obligations under the XONON Agreement other than those to which the release applicable upon an Option termination under (a) do not apply and those which ENA is not permitted to assign to CCSI pursuant to Section 4.5 of the XONON Agreement, and pay to CCSI an amount equal to the difference, if any, between the Paid Premium and the amount of the Development Funds paid by West LB or its assignee pursuant to the XONON Agreement as of the date of the termination of the Confirmation evidencing the Option.
+Provided the Option has not already terminated pursuant to (a), in case of a termination of the Option under Subsection (b) because the XONON Agreement was terminated by GE as a consequence of ENA’s or West LB’s default thereunder, (A) ENA shall not assign any claims, rights or delegate any obligations under the XONON Agreement to CCSI, (B) CCSI shall assign and transfer all its right, title and interest in the XONON Credit Rights and in any claims it may have with respect thereto to ENA or a designee of ENA and (C) ENA shall pay CCSI the Paid Premium by wire transfer on, and as of, the termination date of the XONON Agreement, whereupon ENA shall be forever released from its obligations and any liabilities to CCSI under this Agreement and the Operative Agreements.
 Notwithstanding any other provision of this Agreement, in no event shall the obligations of ENA to CCSI under this Section 2.2, including its payment obligation, inure to the benefit of any assignee of CCSI.

 ARTICLE 3